Thinking About a Move to Greece? Consider These 9 Factors

 If you don’t speak Greek fluently, there are limited job opportunities if you’re looking for employment as a foreigner.
 However, there has been an increase in global investment in Greece, as well as international companies looking to hire English-speaking employees to fulfill different types of roles.

-7. Widespread protests
+7. Widespread Protests

 Strikes, demonstrations, and other vigorous civil protests are not uncommon in areas of Greece such as Athens.
 When this happens, the metro stations in those areas would usually close.
 For instance, the zones around Embassy Row, Panepistimio, Syntagma Square, and the Polytechnic and Aristotle Universities should be avoided if any unrest is on the horizon.